-These are small, 1/2-day hikes within an 90-minutes of Atlanta.
-They'll last from 8 a.m. to about 3 p.m.
+These are small, 1/2-day hikes within 90-minutes or of Atlanta.
+They last roughly from 8 a.m. to about 3 p.m.
 They're an opportunity to get out of town and splash around in a creek or hike to the top of a hill and catch a pretty view.
-Mini-adventures are limited to 6 people plus 2-3 ORGT staff.
+Mini-trips are limited to 6 people plus 2 or 3 ORGT staff.
 They're fun escapes from campus.
-The cost is just $10 per person.
+The cost is just $20 per person.

-You can register for mini-trips at mycrc.gatech.edu.
-You still need to register for our standard adventures in-person at the Wilderness Outpost in the CRC.
+You can register for mini-trips on-line at mycrc.gatech.edu.
+You do still need to register in-person at the Wilderness Outpost for our standard day- and overnight-adventures.

-Is this your first outdoor adventure trip?
-Don't worry, most of our trips are beginner friendly.
-As a CRC program, ORGT has provided high-quality outdoor experiences for Georgia Tech students since 1970.
+Will be your first outdoor adventure trip?
+Don't worry, most trips are beginner friendly.
+ORGT is a CRC program, not a club.
 We offer more than 100 open-enrollment adventure trips each year plus a whole lot more.

-Beginning May 16, 2023, all trip registrations--except ORGT Mini-trip sign-ups--require you to stop by the Wilderness Outpost during our open hours.
+All trip registrations--except ORGT Mini-trip sign-ups--require you to stop by the Wilderness Outpost.
 The Outpost is located downstairs in the the CRC.
 You can register for trips as early as 30-days before the day of departure.
 You can register for mini-trips as soon as they are posted.

 More information on how to sign up can be found at the bottom of this page.